 Everybody has a philosophy of some sort, even if they don't call it a philosophy.
 The person who does not have a well defined, carefully considered philosophy has merely an ill-defined and careless philosophy.
 Every person's choices and actions are determined to a great extent by the philosophy that they hold.

-Using the above, crude, figures as the basis of an opion it seems very clear that those people who subscribed to various forms of atheistic, socialistic and humanistic philosophies have been responsible for more than 95% of all the carnage that has been recorded in history.
-The number of people killed in so-called religious conflicts is tiny compared to the number of people killed as a result of leaders pursuing atheistic and socialist ideologies.
+Using the above, crude, figures as the basis of an opion it seems very clear that those people who subscribed to various forms of atheistic, socialistic and humanistic philosophies have been responsible for a very large portion of all the carnage that has been recorded in history.
+For a better analysis it would be useful to know the size of the relevant population during the conflict.

 Furthermore the atheistic philosophy of those who consider themselves liberal, modern, humanistic and compassionate has been responsible, through the slaughter of the unborn, for more deaths in 100 years than have been caused by all of the world's tyrants and despots throughout the entire 5000 years of recorded history.